 Step 1: Define your target learners.

 When we ask about target learners of an online course, almost all training departments have a common answer.
 The course targets that anyone who is interested in the topic or needs to gain the skill.
 It’s right, yet not enough.

-The answer we expect requires more details in key demographics, including ages, gender, knowledge level, learning expectation, and style.
+The answer we expect requires more details in key demographics, including ages, gender, knowledge level, learning objectives, and style.
 Because all these factors will strongly influence how to create online training modules, and it determines which content you deliver, how you structure and get the right format for them.

 For instance, a leadership course for senior executives has different practice activities compared to sales training for new staff.
 The former also should be more formal than the latter.

 Therefore, always begin with target audience research first.
 It takes more time, we know, but it can not be ignored.

 Step 2: Systematize and break training materials into modules

 Note that if there are too few lessons with all basic knowledge, learners might feel as if they are not learning enough.
 At the same time, too many lessons of irrelevant information can end up fatiguing them.